parkerharmon/GVSU-CIS350-Locale-Lasers/README.md

 * Derek Tramper

 ## Prerequisites
-Either a windows computer to run the exe file for the game or godot to run the game within the engine.
+This game requirements either a windows computer to run the exe file for the game or godot to run the game within the engine.

 ## Run Instructions
 Windows: